AzureTechCommunity/Lightning-Talks/readme.md

 You can submit change requests, ideas and bugs using the [Issues][issues] tab here in the repository.
 You can also contribute new presentations or significant changes to existing presentations using the [Pull Request][pull_requests] tab.

 > **🙋 Need an example?** Use one of the existing presentations to see an example of the style and structure used to build our presentations in Markdown.
-The structure is based on the [Pandoc slide show Markdown documentation][pandoc-guidance].
+The structure is based on the online [Pandoc slide show Markdown documentation][pandoc-guidance].

 [issues]: ../../issues
 [license]: license